 And what about the questions in the chat?

 We advise you to turn off the chat when the speaker presents.
-Chat can be pretty distracting, causing participants to lose focus.
-Let the viewers ask their questions via a special window.
-Thus, a moderator or a speaker will be able to select interesting questions and answer them when the time is right.
+Conversation can be pretty distracting, causing participants to lose focus.
+Instead, let the viewers ask their questions via a separate window.
+Thus, a moderator or a speaker can select exciting questions and answer them when the time is right.
 Such a system will also make it easier to keep order.

 How to Write a Script for a Presentation?

 To make everything look natural, you should not write a detailed script for your presentation.
-Prepare only a plan and an outline.
+Instead, prepare only a plan and an outline.
 When creating slides, try to reduce the number of words and focus more on eye-catching pictures.

-Make sure to read our post on 7 most popular types of visual content to use in your webinars.
+Make sure to read our post on the seven most popular types of visual content to use in your webinars.

-We hope that now you have plenty of ideas about writing a webinar script.
-Take a look at our previous articles for even more useful tips and guidelines.
+We hope you have plenty of ideas about writing a webinar script.
+Also, look at our previous articles for even more valuable tips and guidelines.